parzi-val/axle-file-sync/axle_checklist.md

 - [ ] Add CI/CD pipeline with automated testing
 - [ ] Write API documentation
 - [ ] Add troubleshooting guide

+## Future Features

+- [ ] Implement "force sync" for Git-ignored files: Add an `includePatterns` option to sync files that are in `.gitignore` (e.g., `.env` files).
+This would require a custom, non-Git patching mechanism.